On this page:

 The purpose of the master’s degree is to provide the student with a strong research-oriented background in one of several areas of physiology, biophysics, or neuroscience.
 A program of study is designed for each student by the student’s faculty advisor and an advisory committee.
 The second year is devoted almost exclusively to research and culminates in the writing and oral defense of a thesis based upon original research performed while enrolled as a graduate student at the university.
 The degree requires successfully completing a minimum of 30 credits of graduate-level course work offered by the College of Science and Mathematics and defending a research thesis.

-View Master of Science in Physiology and Neuroscience program information and degree requirements in the University Catalog.
+View Master of Science in Physiology and Neuroscience program information and degree requirements in the Academic Catalog.

 Opportunities for Advanced Study

 While the department does not offer a Ph.D. in physiology and neuroscience, a continuation of graduate studies with our faculty — by students from this or any other graduate program— may lead to a Doctor of Philosophy (Ph.D.)
 Degree in Biomedical Sciences.
 This is offered in conjunction with the Biomedical Sciences Ph.D.
 Program at Wright State University.

 The goals of the graduate program are to provide the opportunity for graduate students to apply their knowledge of physiology and neuroscience to solve an original problem through laboratory research and to achieve a high level of professional competence.